In this section you will find out about EHC plans.

 - A combination of all the above

-Please note that you do not have to have a personal budget.
+Please note that personal education budgets must be agreed with the school/setting and/or the EHC Team.
+You do not have to have a personal education budget.
 You or your child will not be worse off by not having one.

 The level of the budget and what it will fund will be agreed with you.
-The outcomes of the Personal budget must support your child to achieve.
+The outcomes of the Personal education budget must support your child to achieve.
 These will also be agreed with you.
 You will be given an idea of the level of funding that is likely to be needed to meet the provision in the draft EHC plan.

-A personal budget may be used for the following provision:-
+A personal education budget may be used for the following provision:

 Please contact the SEN Team on 01226 773966 for further information.

-Personal health budget - Continuing Health Care Criteria are applied to see if you can have a personalised health budget.
+Continuing Health Care Criteria are applied to see if you can have a personalised health budget.
 The decision support tool (DST) will help with this.
-For more information please contact a health officer e.g. health visitor, school nurse, designated clinical officer etc.
+For more information please contact a health officer e.g. health visitor, school nurse, designated clinical officer, etc.

 Access to short breaks is based on short breaks eligibility criteria.
 Please contact your social worker or the Disabled Children’s Team on 01226 774050 for further information.